 CONCLUSION: Giant fibrovascular esophageal polyps are rare benign intraluminal tumors that can lead to obstructive symptoms.
 Surgical resection is the treatment of choice, and may be possible with an endoscopic approach.
 An endoscopic snare technique can be used to resect these lesions while minimizing patient morbidity.

 Ward, Marc A; Beard, Kristin W; Teitelbaum, Ezra N; Sharata, Ahmed M; Dunst, Christy M; Swanstrom, Lee L; and Reavis, Kevin M, "Endoscopic resection of giant fibrovascular esophageal polyps."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 1.